gdgriga/firebase-android/README.md

 A sprint board (something like [Trello][3]) that utilizes most of the Firebase features.

 ## Getting Started
+> View the list of branches for the workshop
+>
+    git branch -v
+>
 > To skip this step, do:
 >
     git checkout -f 1/firebase-setup